Looking for a Meier? We have a 30-second ski finder to get you started!

 Ever wonder what’s up with early rise, rocker, flat or reverse camber?
-Isn’t plain old traditional camber good enough?
+Is the old standby, traditional camber, good enough?
 We've put together a handy guide to answer all your ski tech design questions.

 What it looks like: If you lay a ski flat, the bottom touches the surface just shy of the tip and tail with the center arching up.

 What’s it for: You can lean into tight turns in many snow conditions.
-The majority of our skis, and skis sold worldwide, fall into this catagory.
+The majority of our skis, and skis sold worldwide, fall into this category.

 What it looks like: The exact opposite of camber, of course.
 The center of the ski is the point of contact on a flat surface with the tip and tail rising up into a “rocking chair” position.
 Think water ski!